 Reference or Letter of Recommendation

 Please send us at least one recommendation letter either from academic or from professional institutions/ organizations.
 The author should also act as a personal referee – in case we need more information about you.

 We recommend you to update and adapt your existing portfolio for the assessment.
 Choose projects and experiences that give a good overview both of your fields of interest and your design/design-related experience and qualifications.
 Works can come from academic, professional, or free projects.

 Testified Copies of Certificates of Previous Study Course(s)

 We need to know what you have studied before (BA or higher).

 Please note the following

 For non-German applicants: If you do not hold an academic degree (BA or higher) from a German university, you need to apply additionally at uni-assist.
 They will check your national degree qualifications.
-Visit uni-assist for more information (please note: the uni-assist platform for KISD opens September 1 and closes November 30).
+You find more information about uni-assist here or on the uni-assist website (please note: the uni-assist platform for KISD opens September 1 and closes November 30).

 For all applicants: Please note that all documents should be adequately designed.
 We do not define a »style sheet« for the presentation of your application – so this is your opportunity to give us an idea of your skills and competence in presenting specific interests regarding our program.

 Start of Study: summer term (mid-to-late March)